TanglePay/GroupFi-Chatbox/packages/sdk/README.md

 # GroupFi Trollbox SDK

-GroupFi Trollbox SDK 用于帮助 Dapp 来接入 GroupFi Trollbox Application。其主要工作是帮助Dapp 嵌入trollbox 聊天应用。
+The GroupFi Trollbox SDK enables Dapps to easily integrate with the GroupFi Trollbox chat application.

 ## Installation
 To incorporate the `groupfi_trollbox_sdk` into your project, execute one of the following commands in your project's root directory: